nautobot/nautobot/nautobot/docs/configuration/required-settings.md

 ```

 !!! note
     Nautobot supports all PostgreSQL database options supported by the underlying Django framework.
-For a complete list of available parameters, please see [the Django documentation](https://docs.djangoproject.com/en/stable/ref/settings/#databases).
+For a complete list of available parameters, please see [the official Django documentation on `DATABASES`](https://docs.djangoproject.com/en/stable/ref/settings/#databases).

 ---